 · The positive contribution that religion made to human evolution more generally.

 · The theological and philosophical significance of the evolution of religion

-Plenary speakers will include:
+Plenary speakers included:

 James W Jones